akarcode/AdobeMetadata/README.md

 - To output a formatted text file: **OutputTXT**<br />
 **$AdobeMetadata = Get-AdobeMetadata -AdobeFile $AdobeFile -ExifTool $ExifTool -OutputTXT**

 They can be used together.
-The output will be the same location and name as the input with **_metadata** added to the filename.
+The output will be the same location as the input with **_metadata** added to the filename.

 ## **List-AdobeMetadata**
 This will list the collected Metadata and can be used to save the metadata to a text file.